Skip to main content

 Sake and Western food—of course they work.

 Shared umami, fat-cutting acidity, gentle character.
 Valid reasons support sake with Western cuisine.
+And precisely because sake differs from wine in the quality of its acidity and the absence of tannins, there are pairings only sake can pull off.

 Learn more about sake pairing in Sake and Cheese Pairing.